-Module 2: How To Construct Powerful Goal Imagery
+Module 2: How To Construct Compelling Goal Imagery

 - Constructing Proper Goal Images.
 If the unconscious doesn't know what you want, it can't help you get there.

-Module 3: How to Practice Using Process Imagery
+Module 3: How to Practice and Perfect Process Imagery

 "Only perfect practice makes perfect." -- Murray Johannsen

 Image by: SD Dirk: High Jump Triton Invitational 2011

 Mental practice is as powerful as physical practice in building skills.
 Despite its importance, few understand how to use the mind to build skills.
 This directly results in a tremendous loss of corporate training dollars and a a huge indirect in terms of skills never developed and never perfected.
 Learn how to use mental imagery to more quickly develop skills and enhance the usefullness of training programs you attend.

 University researchers in this area have long known that high performers in sports use a combination of real and mental practice.
 Both produce better results than either used alone.
 These high performers know what the rest of us don’t -- how to use guided image as a tool of mental practice.
 STILL, most of us don't know who to use imagery to improve application skills

 To really make it you need to know about: